-The proposed map-based objective is inconsistent with the planning history of the lands, given An Bord Pleanála granted permission (under ABP Ref.: 308366-20) on the 3rd of

-February 2021 for a Strategic Housing Development for 265 no. units (as amended by Condition no. 3) on lands at Fosterstown North and Cremona, Forest Road, Swords, Co.
+The proposed map-based objective is inconsistent with the planning history of the lands, given An Bord Pleanála granted permission (under ABP Ref.: 308366-20) on the 3rd of February 2021 for a Strategic Housing Development for 265 no. units (as amended by Condition no. 3) on lands at Fosterstown North and Cremona, Forest Road, Swords, Co.
 Dublin.
 This SHD formed Phase 1 of the northern portion of the Fosterstown Masterplan lands and the permitted density was c.
-150 units per hectare. (on what is considered that element of the site capable of accommodating the most modest density ratio).
+150 units per hectare.
 The Board's Inspector was satisfied that the lands constituted a 'Central and/or Accessible Urban Location' in accordance with the Apartment Guidelines.
 The letter from McCann Fitzgerald states that 'taking into consideration its obligation under section 12(11) of the Planning Acts to restrict its considerations when making the development plan to the proper planning and sustainable development of the area, the Council has no scope to depart from the conclusions of the Board on this issue.'

-Separately, a Strategic Housing Development application (ABP Ref.: 313331-22) was submitted to An Bord Pleanála on the 14th April 2022 for the adjoining Murphy lands and is currently awaiting a decision from the Board (i.e. the statutory timeframe of 16 weeks was not met).
+Separately, a Strategic Housing Development application (ABP Ref.: 313331-22) was submitted to An Bord Pleanála on the 14th April 2022 for our client's subject lands and is currently awaiting a decision from the Board (i.e. the statutory timeframe of 16 weeks was not met).
 The SHD application proposes 645 no. residential units, with a proposed net density of c.
 171 units per hectare.

-The reasoning contained in the objective proposed to be inserted by Pa SH 8.5 is that limiting density would be 'in keeping with the masterplan and the enhancement of the character of the Key Town of Swords'.
+The reasoning contained in the objective proposed to be inserted by PA SH 8.5 is that limiting density would be 'in keeping with the masterplan and the enhancement of the character of the Key Town of Swords'.
 Similar reasoning was also set out in the Chief Executive Report to justify the de zoning of parts of the Fosterstown Lands, stating it 'corresponds with the approach set out in the Green Infrastructure Report for the 2019 Swords Masterplans and for the specific masterplan for Fosterstown...'.
-However, this is inadequate and relies on irrelevant considerations, namely the Fosterstown Masterplan.
+However this is inadequate and relies on irrelevant considerations, namely the Fosterstown Masterplan.
 This is a non-statutory document and does not constitute a material change in circumstance.
 The proposed insertion of the map based objectives, along with the rezoning of the lands to OS, is at odds with the approach taken in previous development plans.
-The Council must identify a relevant and material change in circumstances to justify any new or greater burden on the lands.
+The Council must identify a relevant and material change in circumstances to justify any new or greater burden on the lands